visonlee/vuepress-blog/docs/about/CV_english.md

 ## Skill set

 - strong computer theory, deep understanding of operating system, computer architect, C language, assembly, etc.familiar with Liux commands and tools, such as `gcc`, `make`, `gdb,` `vim`, `qemu`, etc.
-- workded as `iOS developer` a few years ago, I still do remember the iOS core skill sets Even if I haven't work on it for a long time
 - solid Java foundation, Java eco-systems and design patterns, master the common data structures and algorithms, and have good coding style
 - deep understand with `concurrency` and `JVM` theory,and master common `performance tuning` and `troubleshooting` skills
 - hands-on frameworks, such as `Spring`, `Spring MVC`, `Spring Boot`, `Spring Security`, `Spring Cloud`, etc.and `microservice architecture` design ppatterns